ropensci/roweb3/content/blog/2025-03-10-open-call-champions/index.md

 Mentors will connect their champions with people, programs, and organizations; recommend resources, readings, training, and experiences; and provide feedback on the project they develop.

-We are looking for people who have previous experience developing, maintaining, or contributing to R packages (rOpenSci even better), or have participated in the rOpenSci review process or another peer code review project.

-Mentors will have mentoring training, gain experience and skills to perform their task, receive an annual stipend for their participation, be recognized on the rOpenSci website and social media channels, and make new connections through the networks of others who participate.
+Mentors will receive mentoring training, and have opportunities to gain experience and skills to perform their tasks.
+They will receive an annual stipend, be recognized on the rOpenSci website and social media channels, and make new connections through the networks of others who participate.

-By mentoring our selected champions and helping to shape this program, mentors will also be giving back to the rOpenSci community in a great and meaningful way.
+By mentoring our selected Champions and helping to shape this program, mentors will also be giving back to the rOpenSci community in a great and meaningful way 🙏🏼 .

 ## How to apply?

-The application form must be completed by **Wednesday, April 30, 2025**.
-The forms must be completed in **Spanish**.
+The application form must be completed **in Spanish by Wednesday, April 30, 2025.

-If you would like to know the information needed to complete the form [you can see it on the program's website](https://ropenscilabs.github.io/ChampionsProgram/).
+If you would like to know more about the information needed to complete the form [you can see it on the program's website](https://ropenscilabs.github.io/ChampionsProgram/).

 * Mentors application form:

 * Champions application form:

-If you have further questions or doubts you can participate in the [_Community Call_ to be held on March 12, 2025](/en/commcalls/champions-latino-2025/) where mentors and champions from previous cohorts will participate and share their experiences in the program.
+If you have any questions you can participate in the [_Community Call_ to be held on March 12, 2025](/en/commcalls/champions-latino-2025/) where mentors and Champions from previous cohorts will participate and share their experiences in the program.

 In addition, we will have an [application clinic]() on **Tuesday, April 15, 2025**.
 At this clinic, the program coordinator will be available to answer questions and help applicants complete the application form.

-And if you still have any questions or concerns, [you can email us at info@ropensci.org](mailto:info@ropensci.org)
+And if you still have any questions or concerns, [you can email us at info@ropensci.org](mailto:info@ropensci.org).

+We look forward to receiving your application!